-We have audited the accompanying consolidated financial statements of Japan Gold Corp. [formerly Sky Ridge Resources Ltd.], which comprise the consolidated statement of financial position as at December 31, 2016, and the consolidated statements of loss and comprehensive loss, cash flows and changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Japan Gold Corp. [formerly Sky Ridge Resources Ltd.], which comprise the consolidated statements of financial position as at December 31, 2017 and 2016, and the consolidated statements of loss and comprehensive loss, changes in shareholders' equity and cash flows for the year December 31, 2017 and the six months ended December 31, 2016, and a summary of significant accounting policies and other explanatory information.